pmwals09/go-harvest/README.md

 )

 func main() {
-    client := harvest.NewClient()
     timeEntries := client.ReadTimeEntries()

+    client := harvest.NewClient(token, accountID, userAgent)
-    newTimeEntry := harvest.TimeEntry{}
+    newTimeEntry := goharvest.CreateTimeEntryBodyDuration{
-    client.CreateTimeEntry(newTimeEntry)
+        UserID: &user.ID,
+        ProjectID: project.Project.ID,
+        TaskID: project.TaskAssignments[0].Task.ID,
+        SpentDate: goharvest.Date{Time: startTime}
+        Hours: &duration,
+        Notes: "These are the notes"
+        ExternalReference: nil,
     }
+    timeEntryRes, err := client.CreateTimeEntry(newTimeEntry)
+}
 ```

 Most of the endpoints in question require authentication.
-Harvest allows for two types of authentication - the only one supported here is thePersonal Access Token (PAT).
+Harvest allows for two types of authentication - the only one fully supported here is thePersonal Access Token (PAT).
 You must have a valid `HARVEST_PAT` environment variable set in order to use this library.
+If you would like to use OAuth, you will need to handle the OAuth flow yourself, including token renewal - the focus of this module is API coverage.

+## Project Structure

+The sole package intended to be used is the `goharvest` module.
+This module consists of the `Client` that handles making the API requests, and the various types needed to create or utilize those requests.

 ## FAQ

 ### Do I really need to provide an email or contact link?

 Yes, you really do, according to [Harvest's documentation](https://help.getharvest.com/api-v2/introduction/overview/general/#api-requests).
 You can't use mine, sorry.

 ## API Coverage